Employee bonuses are a great way to say thanks to your staff for all their hard work. But what's the best way to go about it?

 The AWS (or 13th month bonus) is a one-month bonus given to employees at the end of the year.

-This bonus is not mandatory in all countries or industries, and some companies may have specific criteria for determining eligibility for receiving a 13th month bonus, such as meeting performance goals or being employed for a certain period of time.
+The 13th month bonus is not compulsory in Singapore and some companies may have specific criteria for determining eligibility for receiving a 13th month bonus, such as meeting performance goals or being employed for a certain period of time.

 A performance bonus, also known as a performance incentive or performance pay, is a form of compensation that rewards an employee for exceeding expectations in their job performance.
 This bonus can be given on top of their regular salary and may be based on individual performance or company-wide accomplishments.